beachfront/beachfront-io-javascript-SDK/README.md

 The 'AdError' event will be fired when ad fails to load or encounters an error.

 ###AdRemainingTimeChange
-The 'AdRemainingTimeChange' event will be fired when fires 'timeupdate' event of the HTML5 video element .
+The 'AdRemainingTimeChange' event will be fired when the 'timeupdate' event of the HTML5 video element is triggered.

 ###AdVideoReadyToPlay
 The 'AdVideoReadyToPlay' event will be fired after 'canplay' or 'canplaythrough' event of the HTML5 video element.